bootstrapworld/curriculum/lessons/functions-dr/langs/en-us/slides.md

 Purpose statements should have enough details to allow us to write examples without looking at the word problem!

 * Turn to @printable-exercise{pages/create-examples-contracts-purpose-1.adoc}, read the purpose statements, and write examples that satisfy each of the contracts and purpose statements.
-* For more practice, have students complete @opt-printable-exercise{pages/create-examples-contracts-purpose-2.adoc}.
+* For more practice, complete @opt-printable-exercise{pages/create-examples-contracts-purpose-2.adoc}.

 ---
 {layout="Launch"}